 These people are not joking.
 This is not a casual hobby for them.
 They have dedicated their lives to it.
 And oil-rich Islamic governments are pouring money into the project.

 This struggle has gone on for 1400 years, and as far as the devout ones are concerned, it will go on for another 1400 years, or as long as it takes to win.
 They are acquiring the advantages of new technologies.
 And they are well-funded.

 I don't know how the West will ultimately deal with it, but I know this: Until enough of us face and understand what we're up against, we don't have a chance.
 Cheerful obliviousness will always be easily defeated by grim determination.
 Already one aspect of Sharia law has been effectively imposed worldwide by force and intimidation — limiting free speech about Islam.

 Those are the twelve most important reasons you should want to know about Islam.
 Most Westerners make the assumption that all religions are basically alike.
 And we have a deep-seated respect for other cultures and the right of everyone to believe what they want.
 We have a profound distrust of any hint of arrogance or any feelings of superiority of our own culture.
 It is almost at the level of a taboo.

 This distrust is almost entirely a good thing.
 It's one of the reasons we are able to have such a rich, diverse society with people of all kinds getting along with each other.

-But Islam is unique, doesn't reciprocate tolerance, and its influence is spreading.
+But Islam is unique.
+Its doctrines do not encourage its followers to reciprocate tolerance.
 We should learn more about it.
 A good place to start is to stop relying on second-hand sources, and read the Koran yourself.